hdShang/arxiv-daily/docs/cs-CL/2025-06-06/papers/250606522v3-fixing-it-in-post-a-comparative-study-of-llm-post-training-data-qual.md

 ---
 layout: default
-title: Fixing It in Post: A Comparative Study of LLM Post-Training Data Quality and Model Performance
+title: "Fixing It in Post: A Comparative Study of LLM Post-Training Data Quality and Model Performance"
 ---

 # Fixing It in Post: A Comparative Study of LLM Post-Training Data Quality and Model Performance